tibia-oce/infrastructure/README.md

 > [!NOTE]
 >
-> This example is **not** recommended for a production environment.
-This is repo only demonstrates how to use terraform with Oracle Cloud Infrastructure and aims to use the **always free** resources (but in some cases, charges may be incurred depending on region/storage etc.).
-At the end of your trial period (30 days). unless you have configured pay-as-you-go for your OCI Subscription, all resources deployed will be stopped, hibernated or terminated (regardless of if the services are always-free resources or not).
+> This example is for demonstration only and not recommended for production.
+It uses [OCI always-free](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm), re-claimable compute instances.
+Additionally, charges may apply depending on region, storage, or ingress solutions.
+After the 30-day trial, OCI may stop, hibernate, or terminate resources.

 This is a mono repository demonstrates how to deploy a Kubernetes (K3s) cluster for free on Oracle [always free resources](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm).
 Infrastructure provisioning, configuration and deployments are managed with Infrastructure as Code (IaC) and GitOps; using toolings from [Ansible](https://www.ansible.com/), [HashiCorp](https://www.hashicorp.com/), [Kubernetes](https://kubernetes.io/), [Helm](https://github.com/helm/helm), [Kustomize](https://kustomize.io/), [ArgoCD](https://github.com/argoproj/argo-cd), [Renovate](https://github.com/renovatebot/renovate), and [GitHub Actions](https://github.com/features/actions).